Chemotherapy drugs are a specific class of medications called cytotoxic agents. They’re designed to kill cancer cells.

-Some chemotherapy, or “chemo,” drugs damage the genetic material of the cells.
+Some chemotherapy (“chemo”) drugs damage the genetic material of the cells.
 Others interfere with the way the cells divide.
-Unfortunately, some also affect other fast-growing cells in the body, such as hair, blood cells, and cells in the stomach lining and mouth.
+However, some also affect other fast-growing cells in the body, such as hair, blood cells, and cells in the stomach lining and mouth.
 This accounts for some of the more common side effects.

 Not all people who receive a diagnosis of breast cancer will need chemotherapy.
-Cancer can often be effectively treated with local therapies like surgery and radiation, and no systemic treatment is necessary.
+Cancer can often be effectively treated with local therapies like surgery and radiation, without systemic treatment.

-Those who receive a diagnosis of larger tumors, whose cells have spread to nearby lymph nodes, may find themselves facing a few rounds of chemo.
+If you’ve received a diagnosis of larger tumors where the cells have spread to nearby lymph nodes, you may need a few rounds of chemo.
 In these cases, chemo is used as adjuvant therapy, or to prevent cancer from returning after the tumor has been removed.

 In cases of early stage cancer, an oncologist can make an informed decision about which drugs are best to use.
-A person’s age, the stage of the cancer, and other health problems will all be taken into consideration before deciding on a chemo regimen.
+Your age, the stage of the cancer, and any other health problems will all be taken into consideration before deciding on a chemo regimen.

-These drugs will be injected into a vein, either at your doctor’s office or at a hospital.
+These drugs are usually injected into a vein, either at your doctor’s office or at a hospital.
 Locations that provide chemotherapy injections are often called infusion centers.

-You may need a port implanted if you have weak veins or are being given a more corrosive drug.
+You may need a port implanted if you have weak veins or are being given a certain type of drug.
 A port is a device that’s surgically placed in your chest that allows for easy needle access.
 The port can be removed when therapy is finished.